UPDATED: April 20, 2022

 This means the mutual funds are actively managed, as opposed to the passive management (i.e. index funds), and generally carry hefty internal expenses.

 While mutual funds are the most common 401K investment option, they also tend to be laden with fees and underlying costs.
 All of which are passed on to you.

 The expenses of a mutual fund generally fall into two larger buckets.

-- Shareholder costs – This bucket contains transactional fees that are passed directly to the shareholders.
+- Shareholder Costs – This bucket contains transactional fees that are passed directly to the shareholders.
 The majority of shareholder fees are incurred when brokers or fund managers buy or sell securities.
-These shareholder fees are also outlined in the fund prospectus.
+These shareholder fees are also outlined in the fund prospectus as well.